-12 Celebrities Who Opened Up About Learning to Embrace Their Acne
+11 Celebrities Who Opened Up About Learning to Embrace Their Acne

 Katy Perry might exude the confidence of a pop star on stage, but when she's battling a breakout, that confidence is long gone.
 The singer revealed that her insecurities with her acne were so bad that when she had pimples, she would stay inside or even wear makeup to bed.

-"Bad skin really made me want to hide," Perry told Proactive.
-"I’d wear make-up to bed or stay in if I had a bad breakout."
+"Bad skin really made me want to hide," Perry told Proactiv.
+"I’d wear makeup to bed or stay in if I had a bad breakout."

 Photo: